PecanProject/pecan/DEV-INTRO.md

 * `COMPOSE_PROJECT_NAME` set this to pecan, the prefix for all containers
-* `PECAN_VERSION` set this to develop, the docker image we start with
+* `PECAN_VERSION` set this to develop, the docker image we start with Both of these variables should also be uncommented by removing the # preceding them.
 At the end you should see the following if you run the following command `egrep -v '^(#|$)' .env`

 ```